20centcroak/github-cheatsheet/cheatsheet.md

   (use "git add \<file\>..." to include in what will be committed)
         fileb.txt

-If modifications occured on fileA.txt and the file is added to the staging area, then it is possible to remove the fileA.txt of the staging area, it is still
+If modifications occured on fileA.txt and the file is added to the staging area, then it is possible to commit the changes or to reset the changes of this fles.
+Then they won't be taken into account in the next commit.

 ## Remote repository
 ### clone a remote repo